Arbitrarily Configurable Wavefunctions via Imaginary Gauge Phase Imprint in Non-Hermitian Lattices

-{\textit{Discussion and conclusion.---}}We note that the SCP revealed in 1D case can be extended to higher dimensions and other systems.
-In our SM, we reveal the 2D SCP with exact wavefunctions and bulk-interface, line-boundary, and corner skin modes.
-We also show that adding an on-site quasiperiodic potential can induce the localization transition between the SCP and localized phase, and can enlarge the regime of the SCP with interface-skin modes.
-Moreover, similar skin-critical states can exhibit in open quantum systems described by a Lindblad master equation, where the effective nonreciprocal hopping arises from the dissipative system–environment couplings.
-These results demonstrate that the SCP can exhibit in various non-Hermitian (open) systems.
+{\textit{Discussion and conclusion.---}}We note that the SCP revealed in 1D case can be directly extended to higher dimensions and other non-Hermitian systems.
+In our SM Sec.
+D \cite{SM}, we reveal the 2D SCP with exact wavefunctions and bulk-interface, line-boundary, and corner skin modes.
+Adding an on-site quasiperiodic potential can induce the localization transition between the SCP and localized phase, and can enlarge the regime of the SCP with interface-skin modes (SM Sec.
+E \cite{SM}).
+Moreover, similar skin-critical states can exhibit in open quantum systems described by a Lindblad master equation (SM Sec.
+F \cite{SM}), where the effective nonreciprocal hopping arises from the dissipative system–environment couplings.

-In summary, we have proposed a general mechanism to engineer exact wavefunctions via the imaginary gauge phase imprint in any-dimensional non-Hermitian lattices.
-Using this method, we have uncovered the SCP with novel properties that are different from those in conventional NHSE and critical phases.
-We have also shown configurable wavefunctions with complex multifractal profiles in non-fractal lattices.
-Our work offers fresh insights into fractal phenomena and critical phases, and establishes a new framework for exact wave manipulations.
-It also invites further investigation of many-body SCPs under interactions \cite{YWang2020,YWang2021,Goncalves2024,DWZhang2020,Shimomura2024,Gliozzi2024,Yoshida2024,YQin2025}, and extension of our exact solutions to non-Abelian imaginary gauge fields for exploring more exotic localization and topological phases \cite{ZPang2024,XChen2026,RJChen2025,Sanahal2025,WZhang2025,YMiao2025,DW2020TAI}.
-Since uniform imaginary gauge potentials for the NHSE have been realized in a range of experimental platforms \cite{LXue2020,Helbig2020,Weidemann2020,XZhang2021,Liang2022,Han2026,JTao2026,HNie2026} and random disorder has be added to observe the erratic skin localization \cite{JXZhong2026,Longhi2025}, we expect that our proposed imaginary gauge phase imprint method will soon be used to realize exact SCPs and exotic fractal states in these engineered systems.
+In summary, we have proposed the IGPI as a general and rigorous mechanism to engineer arbitrarily configurable wavefunctions with self-organization dynamics in any-dimensional non-Hermitian lattices.
+We have used the IGPI to uncover the SCP with properties different from those in conventional NHSE and critical phases.
+We have further validated the IGPI by imprinting and visualizing wavefunctions with complex fractal and moir\'{e} profiles.
+Our work opens new avenues for exploring novel phases of matter and manipulating quantum and classical waves with engineered non-Hermiticity.
+It also invites further extension of the IGPI method to many-body interaction regimes and non-Abelian imaginary gauge fields for investigating more exotic localization and topological phases \cite{YWang2020,YWang2021,Goncalves2024,DWZhang2020,Shimomura2024,Gliozzi2024,Yoshida2024,YQin2025,Chakrabarty2025b,ZPang2024,XChen2026,RJChen2025,Sanahal2025,WZhang2025,YMiao2025,DW2020TAI}.
+Since uniform and disordered imaginary gauge potentials have been realized to observe the NHSE \cite{LXue2020,Helbig2020,Weidemann2020,XZhang2021,Liang2022,JWu2025,Han2026,JTao2026,HNie2026} and the erratic skin localization \cite{JXZhong2026,Longhi2025} in a range of experimental platforms, we expect that our IGPI method will soon be achieved therein.